Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: The framework of our kinetic theory for the dilute inertial suspension

 where we have introduced the impulsive force $\bm{F}_i^{(\rm imp)}$ to express collisions and the noise $\bm{\xi}_i(t)=\xi_{i,\alpha}(t)\bm{e}_\alpha$ satisfying

 Here, we have introduced $\zeta$ and $T_{\rm ex}$ to characterize the drag from the background fluid and the environmental temperature under the unit of the Boltzmann constant $k_{\rm B}=1$, respectively.
+The bracket $\langle \cdot \rangle$ stands for the average over the noise distribution.
 This model is essentially a dilute version of the model used by Kawasaki {\it et al.}~\cite{Kawasaki14}.
 We, here, assume that the inertia of the particles is important but the inertia of the fluid (or the gas) is negligible.
 Typically these conditions hold for the particles with the diameters in the range 1-70 $\mu$m~\cite{Koch01}.
 Even when we consider such gas-solid suspensions, the realistic drag coefficient $\zeta$ must be a resistance matrix which strongly depend on the configuration of particles~\cite{Ichiki95}.
 For simplicity, however, we regard $\zeta$ as a scalar constant which is independent of the configuration of particles as in Refs.~\cite{Tsao95,Sangani96}.
-This treatment might be justified if we consider cases in the dilute limit or the dense limit.
+This treatment might be justified if we consider cases in the dilute limit or the dense limit.\footnote{ There are numerous papers to use a constant drag for systems of dense grains.
+This simplification can be justified as follows: the dense grains near the jamming points are almost at contact and the gap between grains can be replaced by the cutoff length of the resistance matrix.
+Indeed, the behavior of dense suspensions embedded in a fluid is almost identical to that observed in dense granular systems as shown in a recent paper ~\cite{Pradipto}. }